squarefeet-ai/lagoon-sync/README.md

 uv run lagoon-sync  # start the pipeline
 ```
 > **Tip**: For long-running transfers, execute inside a `tmux` session.
+> The name of the bucket is `jacobb-data-delivery`.

 ## Configuration